-Jerin Arifa is an award-winning community organizer and communications specialist, who spearheaded the campus sexual assault policy for the largest urban public university in the nation -- while she was undocumented!
-She brought together diverse community stakeholders–media, legislators, staff, faculty, students, and University Board of Trustees–in a collaborative process of discovering needs and defining a desired policy.
-As a first-generation Bangladeshi and Muslim-American feminist, Jerin leverages her multicultural background to deliver successful communications strategies for a variety of organizations, ranging from commercial real estate to nonprofits.
-As the Founder and President of the National Organization for Women’s (NOW) inaugural virtual chapter, Young Feminists and Allies, Jerin trains activists across the U.S. to create change.
+Jerin Arifa is a polymath whose award-winning work has changed millions of lives -- from cutting-edge cancer research to community organizing.
+Jerin spearheaded the campus sexual assault policy for the largest urban public university in the nation -- while undocumented!
+Now, as an American citizen, she leverages 14 years of successes in corporate and nonprofit communications strategies to end sexual harassment and other forms of discrimination in the workplace.
+As a first-generation, Bangladeshi and American-Muslim feminist, Jerin leverages her multicultural background to deliver successful communications campaigns for a variety of organizations, ranging from commercial real estate to nonprofits.
+As the Founder and President of the National Organization for Women’s (NOW) inaugural virtual chapter, Young Feminists and Allies, she trains activists across the U.S. to create change.
 Jerin’s work has appeared in diverse outlets from The New York Times to Cosmopolitan, and she presents regularly to local, national and international audiences.